 There is no superior approach for any mental health condition.
 It will depend on what the therapist deems as needed.
 Psychoanalytic therapy is just one of the many techniques that can alleviate the situation.
 This approach may have pros and cons, and it will vary on the factors that could affect your progress.

 Psychoanalytic therapy is highly effective in treating psychological disorders.
-It addresses the root cause of these disorders, which help create healthier coping mechanisms.
+It addresses the root cause of these disorders, which helps create healthier coping mechanisms.
 Consequently, it also reduces the symptoms of these disorders.

-Psychoanalytic therapy itself uses different techniques to examine a pattern on how the behavior developed.
+Psychoanalytic therapy itself uses different techniques to examine a pattern of how the behavior developed.

 Despite the benefits of psychoanalytic therapy, it also has some drawbacks.
 This approach will take longer, so make sure to take consider the financial situation.
 If you have insurance, you can inquire with your provider if they can cover therapy costs.